Rebecca Buttigieg: Career

 Buttigieg began her career at the Parliamentary Assembly of the Mediterranean.
 She served as a Policy Officer at the Permanent Representation of Malta to the European Union when Malta served as president of the Council of the European Union in 2017.
 That year she started work as Spokesperson for the Ministry for Economy.

 She was elected to the Parliament of Malta in the 2022 general election.
 In Parliament, she is a member of the Foreign and European Affairs Committee.
 She is also the Parliamentary Secretary for Reforms and Equality.
-In this role, she has she has promised evaluation of cannabis reform and smoking inside and for there to be papers by the governments on euthanasia.
+In this role, she has promised evaluation of cannabis reform and smoking inside and for there to be papers by the governments on euthanasia.
 She has also supported LGBTIQ+ rights and taking a more inclusive approach for the community, which she has stated are fundamental human rights.
-In addition, Buttigieg has supported looser restrictions on abortion, especially when woman are experiencing complications during pregnancy, which she has stated gives prospective mothers "peace of mind".
+In addition, Buttigieg has supported looser restrictions on abortion, especially when women are experiencing complications during pregnancy, which she has stated gives prospective mothers "peace of mind".

 In January 2025, Buttigieg was named a European Young Leader by Friends of Europe.